Navigating the RFP: Key Actions During and After a Payroll RFP

 • Once the MSA is negotiated, it is important to have legal to review all the terms and conditions of the contract to ensure it is compliant and it is a win-win situation for both vendor and client.

 • Data security team to ensure vendor’s system and cloud has the secured features and licenses.
-Also ensure it is competitive to in-house data system specifications.
+Also ensure it is competitive to in-house data system specifications and supports the governance, auditability, and integration requirements expected from an enterprise payroll system.

 1. Sign-off MSA